Candlelight adds a beautiful and warm glow to our Holiday home. Here are tips and ideas decorating with candles at Christmas.

 One of the most beautiful ways to decorate a mantel is to leave plenty of room for candles!

-The candles on our mantel, like most other candles in our home, are batter-operated!
+The candles on our mantel, like most other candles in our home, are battery-operated!
 I don’t have to light them!
 They turn on when it gets dark and stay on for five hours!

 There’s something so beautiful about the candle glow amidst the greens!